-Top Tips for Everyone
+Top tips for everyone

 If you’re wondering what you can do about climate change and nature loss, look no further.
 We’ve compiled a list of effective ways to reduce your carbon footprint.
-Hover over each panel below for some ideas.

 First, calculate your personal carbon footprint:

 Simply answer a few quick questions in the WWF Footprint Calculator about your lifestyle, diet and transport habits to find your footprint.
 If you would like to track your carbon footprint from year to year and spend more time getting a better estimate of your footprint, use the Carbon Footprint Tracker developed by Act on Climate Teignbridge.

 In this video we have compiled seven of the most achievable tips to make your journey to a low-carbon lifestyle easier.

 Individual action, alongside corporate activity and policy changes, is an essential aspect of helping Devon achieve net-zero carbon.